-- 5. Please note that, any rules or regulations in the Electricity Act or Electricity Supply Code not supporting to reassess a consumer merely based on the dip in consumption in a previous billing period by declaring the meter as sluggish/faulty after a long period. - 6.
-As per Regulation 116(1) and (2) The licensee shall periodically check the meter and associated apparatus.
+- 5. Please note that, any rules or regulations in the Electricity Act or Electricity Supply Code not supporting to reassess a consumer merely based on the dip in consumption in a previous billing period by declaring the meter as sluggish/ faulty after a long period. - 6.
+As per Regulation 116 (1) and (2) The licensee shall periodically check the meter and associated apparatus.
 If the meter is found defective the licensee may test it at site, if feasible, and if not feasible, the meter shall be replaced with a corrective meter and the defective meter shall be got tested in an accredited laboratory or an approved laboratory.
 In the instant case the meter not tested for declaring the same as faulty/sluggish.
 It could be possible by the meter reader/any other authorized officers to check the correctness of the meter by testing the same when the low consumption was noticed.
-But any authorized persons were followed the above Regulation to ascertain the correctness of the meter even when the consumption was recorded to 1467 units and 8147 units against the average of 4535 units compared to the previous period.
+But any authorized persons were not followed the above Regulation to ascertain the correctness of the meter even when the consumption was less compared to the previous period.
 The meter is installed by the licensee and it is the duty of the licensee to confirm the correctness of the same and not by the consumer.

-The Honourable CGRF not considered any of the above facts/Regulations in the KESC and simply issued order as partially admitted the petition and directed to revise the short assessment bill limiting for two months period.
+The Honourable CGRF not considered any of the above facts/Regulations in the KESC and simply dismissed the petition.
 Hence the appellant hereby pray before this Honourable Kerala Electricity Ombudsman to consider all the above facts and quash the order of the Honourable CGRF Northern Region and

-- 1. Cancel the short assessment bill issued illegally by the Assistant Engineer, Electrical Section, Vadakkanchery. - 2.
-Issue necessary orders to adjust the excess amount collected during the faulty meter period of 09/2014 and 04/2015 by fixing wrong average to the future bills.
+- 1. Cancel the short assessment bill issued illegally by the Assistant Engineer, Electrical Section, Mudappallur. - 2.
+Issue necessary orders to adjust the excess amount collected during the faulty meter period of 06/2014 and 07/2014 by fixing wrong average to the future bills.